-The decision of how to position a professional services firm is actually a collection of decisions made over time.
+The decision of how to position a professional services firm is a collection of decisions made over time.
 These choices become more strategic and more expensive as the firm grows, but they’re made at thousands of points along the way nonetheless.
-The question really is are they made proactively or reactively?
+The question is, are they made proactively or reactively?

 How Positioning Evolves Within a Firm

-It starts at the firm’s founding when the principal makes the decision to hang out a “shingle” and attracts his or her first client.
-The nature of these early client relationships establishes a precedent for the type of work and type of clientele the firm continues to service for years to come.
-And, rarely are those first client decisions strategic choices.
-In fact, usually the early clients of the firm aren’t really selected and attracted; they’re pursued and sold in a desire to survive.
+It starts at the firm’s founding when the principal makes the decision to hang out a “shingle” and attract his or her first clients.
+The nature of these early relationships establishes a precedent for the type of work and clientele the firm continues to service for years to come.
+But rarely are those first client decisions strategic choices.
+In fact, usually the early clients of the firm aren’t really attracted and selected; they’re pursued and sold in a desire to survive.

-Over time, the firm grows — adding new clients in new industries and applying new service remedies, which require different people and different skills.
-Along the way, the firm tells itself that it’s highly differentiated and well positioned — after all the firm is growing and winning new clients.
-“We have better client service,” it says.
-“We do things better (faster, or cheaper) than the big boys!
-We’re more accommodating!
-We’re more flexible!”
+Over time, the firm grows — adding new clients in new industries and new services, which require different people and different skills.
+Along the way, the firm tells itself that it’s highly differentiated and well positioned — after all, the firm is growing and winning new clients.

 - How did we get in THIS business?